ngetachew/ngetachew.github.io/index.md

 ## Hobbies and Interests

 Outside of my academic pursuits, I enjoy running and playing guitar.
-I was formerly on the Pomona Pitzer Cross Country and Track teams, and I'm currently finishing up my NCAA career on the Purdue Track Team.
+I ran for the Pomona Pitzer and Purdue Track & Cross Country Teams.
 Chirp Chirp, and Boiler Up!

 Feel free to reach out if you want to discuss research, collaboration, or just have a chat!